 But before we start, I should mention what these actually are.
 JPEG is the wide-spread image format that pretty much rules the world.
 It is relatively small and super easy to handle because it is compressed.
 During the compression process, though, there is always a certain level of quality loss.

 This format is basically an imprint of what your camera sees and does when you take a photo.
-So it saves a physical information about the light intensity and color of the scene, at the best of the camera sensor’s performance.
+So it saves physical information about the light intensity and colour of the scene, at the best of the camera sensor’s performance.
 In other words – you press the shutter and real magic happens.
 You may as well shout ‘Exposure patronum!’ for potential passers-by.
 You know, just to give it that subtle touch of a drama.

 1. RAW format records all data possible